 Habitual Traffic Violations (HTV)

 It is so important for a client to be informed accurately as to the potential ramifications to one’s driver’s license separate from the court for a multiple dui offender.
 Unfortunately, this reality is not always the case as an inexperienced or inattentive attorney may have a client resolve a dui prosecution only to learn thereafter that the client represented has been hit with a possible five to ten year license suspension issued separately by the Indiana Bureau of Motor Vehicles.

-In the State of Indiana, it is the Indiana Bureau of Motor Vehicles (BMV) that is the entity responsible for the issuance, suspension and reinstatement of driving priviliges.
-Within the context of a dui prosecution this is essential to be aware of when working with an attorney in regard to license suspension possibilties.
+In the State of Indiana, it is the Indiana Bureau of Motor Vehicles (BMV) that is the entity responsible for the issuance, suspension and reinstatement of driving privileges.
+Within the context of a dui prosecution this is essential to be aware of when working with an attorney in regard to potential additional license suspensions.

 Although in most dui prosecutions the court may suspend one’s driver’s license for no more than two (2) years, (five years for causing death) one is subject to an additional license suspension by the Indiana Bureau of Motor Vehicles.